robalexclark/SilveR/README.md

 1) It is validated using any data annotations detailed in the statsmodel class and then passed through the Validate() method in the validator class.

-2) If validation passes then the analsysis is submitted (via a background queue) to the RProcessorService.
+2) If validation passes then the analysis is submitted (via a background queue) to the RProcessorService.

 3) The RProcessorService exports a csv file from the selected data, and assembles a set of command line arguments from the selections made by the user with the name of the R script (e.g. SummaryStatistics.R) being passsed as the first argument.